Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 ## How To Recreate This Sample

-1. In Visual Studio 2017, create a new ASP.Net MVC web application with Authentication set to `Invididual User Accounts`.
+1. In Visual Studio 2017, create a new ASP.Net MVC web application with Authentication set to `Individual User Accounts`.
 1. Set SSL Enabled to be True.
 Note the SSL URL.
 1. In the project properties, Web properties, set the Project Url to be the SSL URL.
 1. Add the latest [Active Directory Authentication Library NuGet] (`Microsoft.IdentityModel.Clients.ActiveDirectory`).